ucsb-cs156/w22/_lectures/lect08.md

   prefer *integration tests* that check the behavior of the app as a "black box", i.e. test that only work through the RESTful API, or the user interface of the app.

 This brings us to a concept call the testing pyramid.
 The following diagram is copied from the article [The Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) by Martin Fowler, which I encourage you to read if you are interested in this topic.
-The diagram itself is attributed to Mike Cohn:
+The diagram itself is attributed to Mike Cohn.

  ![testPyramid.png](testPyramid.png)

+(This diagram uses the phrase "service tests" where many other sources use "integration tests", but it's the same concept.
+Unfortunately, terminology in CS and Software Engineering is not nearly as standardized as we might hope for.)

 Martin Fowler discusses the pros/cons of various types of testing, and of the test pyramid concept itself, but arrives at two big-picture take aways that represent something like the mainstream consensus, though individual opinions will vary:

 1. Write tests with different granularity
 2. The more high-level you get the fewer tests you should have